elkronos/openai_api/README.md

 ### 04 - refactored - Scripts refactored into other languages.

+See a table of scripts and refactored languages below.

 | Package Name   | Description                                     | Language    |
 |----------------|-------------------------------------------------|-------------|
 | gpt_api        | Call the GPT API.
 Refactored into python.       | Python      |